-‘Days Of Our Lives’ Recap For Friday, August 31: Kristen And Paul Fall Out A Window!
+‘Days Of Our Lives’ Recap For Friday, August 31: Kristen And Paul Fall Out A Window

 Doug (Bill Hayes) and Julie (Susan Seaforth Hayes) freed Eve (Kassie DePaiva) from the freezer at Doug’s Place.
 She told them that Kristen DiMera locked her in the freezer, and then Eve ran out to find Brady because she felt confident that Kristen had him.
 Doug and Julie went to Salem PD to report the crime.

 Back at the Salem Inn, Brady tried to slow Kristen down, but she persisted and ultimately climbed on top of him.
 Eventually, he shoved Kristen off of him and asked her to tell him where she had Eve.
 Just then, Eve busted into the room and demanded to know what was going on.
 Kristen pulled a gun out while Brady explained that Kristen blackmailed him.
 Sami and Paul also ran into the room, and Sami demanded details on E.J.
-Kristen decided to kill Sami, but Paul grabbed for the gun, and after a struggle, Paul and Kristen fell out the window!
+Kristen decided to kill Sami, but Paul grabbed for the gun, and after a struggle, Paul and Kristen fell out the window.